 About Love in a Puff Balloon Vine

 Love in a puff vine is so named because of the seeds inside the papery fruits.
-If you squeeze the fruits, which have 3 interior chambers, three seeds erupt through the membranes.
+If you squeeze the fruits, which have three interior chambers, three seeds erupt through the membranes.
 The seeds have a distinct shape of a white heart etched onto a dark, round form.
 The heart leads to the common name.
 The botanical name, Cardiospermum halicacabum, indicates the form as well.
 In Latin, ‘cardio’ means heart and ‘sperma’ means seed.
 Another name is balloon vine plant because of the green, suspended, fruiting globes.

 This member of the Soapberry family captures the imagination with the strange and wonderful fruit and the surprising seedy sentiment.
 The leaves are deeply divided and toothed, and quite lacy overall.
-The small flowers appear July through August and have 4 sepals, 4 petals, and yellow stamen.
+The small flowers appear July through August and have four sepals, four petals, and yellow stamen.
 The fruit looks like a blown-up paper balloon in shades of green with blushed tops at the pedicel.
 Interestingly, the vine provides the main ingredient of a substitute for cortisone.

 How to Grow Love in a Puff Vine

 Fast growing vines like love in a puff plant are great for covering up those areas in the landscape that are not so tidy.
 Love in a puff vine forms a thick mat useful for covering up that fallen fence that you never got around to mending or the overgrown weeds in the back of the yard.
 Its tenacity can be a problem in some regions and care should be exercised not to let the plant escape into nature.